 - As concerns unsteady RANS, mesh convergence with a double mesh adaptive loop is more difficult to apply, but effective in many cases.
-See for examples [4], [23], [22]. - As concerns mesh convergence with LES, it is a much more difficult issue.
-The scenario consisting of a brute-force strategy which increases simply the number of nodes generally may not succeed for the following reason.
-The filter term can be considered as a second order error.
-However, refining the mesh diminishes the subgrid-scale (SGS) term and introduces the arising of smaller and smaller new unstable scales in the solution which therefore cannot be accurately approximated until the process simply solves the corresponding DNS flow.
-Therefore, in contrast to laminar and RANS modeling, mesh adaptation for LES and hybrid models cannot have as goal the faster/fastest convergence to a continuous field, except the exact solution of Navier-Stokes.
+See for examples [4], [24], [22].

+- As concerns mesh convergence with LES, it is a much more difficult issue.
+The brute-force strategy which increases simply the number of nodes generally may not succeed for the following reason.
+Refining the mesh diminishes the subgrid-scale (SGS) term and introduces the arising of smaller and smaller new unstable scales in the solution which therefore cannot be accurately approximated until the process simply solves the corresponding DNS flow.
+Therefore, in contrast to laminar and RANS modeling, mesh adaptation for LES and hybrid models cannot have as goal the faster/fastest convergence to a continuous field, except the generally not offerdable exact solution of Navier-Stokes.